Hasan0484/myUITest/README.md

 This test is created at a windows pc
 Virtual Environment is ready to use.

-After downloading the files, user only needs to activate the 'venv' from scripts commands to use are:
+After downloading the files, user only needs to activate the 'venv' from scripts. after activating the cmd screen at the related directory, commands to use are:

 1- .venv\Scripts\activate